 5) Your invoices must be free of liens or encumbrances

-You can only finance invoices that have not been pledged as collateral to other institutions, such as banks.
-Keep in mind that it’s common for many financing institutions to file an “all assets” lien when providing any type of funding.
+You can only finance invoices that have not been pledged as collateral to other institutions.
+Keep in mind that it’s common for financing institutions to file an “all assets” lien when providing any type of funding.
 These liens encumber your invoices.

 6) If you have tax problems or a tax lien, you must have a payment plan